 There are two different education paths a translator will follow, and we will discuss a little about each one of them along advantages and disadvantages:

-Scenario A. Someone will have a college education in a major like engineering, science, medicine, etc. and many years later this person will start to do translation.
+Scenario A. Someone will have a college education in a major like engineering, science, medicine, etc., and many years later, this person will start to do the translation.

-Scenario B. Someone will have a college education focusing language / translation and will start to do translation right after studies.
+Scenario B. Someone will have a college education focusing on language/translation and will start to do translation right after studies.